martinharnik/invoicing-task/readme.md

 ## Overview
 This script performs **time series forecasting** for revenue data using **XGBoost regression**, incorporating **rolling forecast validation**, **hyperparameter tuning**, and **bootstrapped confidence intervals**.
 It forecasts the next 12 months of revenue and visualizes the predictions with uncertainty bounds.

+The key file for running this script is `main.ipynb`.

 ---

 ## **1. Load and Prepare Data**